 Lightweight AI models

-Optimised damage detection pipeline and models for edge-grade processors, ensuring real-time results without sacrificing accuracy.
+The damage detection pipeline and models were optimized for edge-grade processors, delivering real-time results without sacrificing accuracy.
+Model inference ran under 50ms per frame, leaving headroom for the parallel dimensional checks on the same hardware.

 Automated updates

 The system learned new baseline dimensions when introducing box styles.
-Operators confirmed once, then software continuously adapted.
+Operators confirmed once, then software continuously adapted - eliminating the recalibration downtime that plagued the previous setup.

 Intuitive dashboards

-Operators viewed pass/fail rates and live feeds on a centralised interface.
-Unusual spikes such as corner tear upticks triggered immediate review flags.
+Operators viewed pass/fail rates and live feeds on a centralized interface.
+Unusual spikes - such as a sudden uptick in corner tears on a specific line - triggered immediate review flags, letting supervisors intervene before defective batches accumulated.

 Technical approach

-Two parallel inspection pipelines: surface integrity (local checks) and dimensional accuracy (global checks).
+Two parallel inspection pipelines ran side by side: surface integrity (local checks) and dimensional accuracy (global checks).

 Sensor layer